Director: Sobey Martin

 Production #: 1509

 Befriending an elf-like boy known as J-5 (Lou Wagner), Penny invites her new acquaintance aboard the Jupiter 2.
-Thereafter, the Robinsons arrive on a space station manned by Colonel Silas Fogey (Woodrow Parfrey)—an eccentric old man who indicates that, given the shortage of available fuel, J-5 will be unable to return to his home planet.
-Infuriated, J-5 unleashes Zaybo (Kenya Coburn)—an imaginary friend—on the station before assuming control of the Jupiter 2.
+Thereafter, the Robinsons arrive on a space station manned by Colonel Silas Fogey (Woodrow Parfrey)—an eccentric old man who indicates that due to a fuel shortage, J-5 will be unable to return to his home planet.
+Infuriated, J-5 unleashes an imaginary friend named Zaybo (Kenya Coburn) on the station.

-“The Haunted Lighthouse” is a mildly entertaining, albeit drawn-out, episode of Lost in Space.
+“The Haunted Lighthouse” is an entertaining, if drawn-out, episode of Lost in Space.
 Worth praising in particular is the performance of Woodrey Parfrey, which will appeal to fans of oddball humor.

-Upon encountering another human being for the first time in years, Silas Fogey mumbles incoherently; chuckles like a madman; and grabs hold of the Robinson patriarch, hugging him tightly—a highly unexpected display from a dignified space colonel, whose jovial manner provides an amusing contrast to the straight-faced reaction of Professor Robinson.
+Upon encountering another human being for the first time in years, Silas Fogey mumbles incoherently and, laughing like a madman, gives Professor Robinson a giant bear hug—an unusual display from a dignified space colonel, whose jovial manner provides an amusing contrast to the straight-faced reaction of Professor Robinson.

 On a technical note, the haunting musical arrangement of Joseph Mullendore should be commended.
-Specifically, Mullendore’s composition embodies the mysterious, alien nature of J-5 and his invisible accomplice, thereby enhancing the charm of two otherwise unremarkable characters.
+Specifically, Mullendore’s composition embodies the mysterious, alien nature of J-5 and his invisible accomplice, thereby enhancing the charm and overall uniqueness of both characters.

 Despite lacking the pathos of “My Friend, Mr. Nobody” (the first Lost in Space episode to explore the imaginary friend trope), “The Haunted Lighthouse” contains a laudable message—namely that immersing oneself in fantasy can never satisfy the need for human companionship.

-Offering an implausible explanation for Zaybo, an alien shape-shifter who shares a secret connection with J-5, “The Haunted Lighthouse” will likely disappoint enthusiasts of the science fiction genre.
+Offering an implausible explanation for Zaybo, an alien shape-shifter who shares a secret connection with J-5, “The Haunted Lighthouse” will likely evoke criticism for its far-fetched elements.
 Penny’s friendship with J-5 may, however, tug the heartstrings of sensitive viewers.